KatherineHey/LeetCodeRun/AlgorithmNote/Graph.md

 }
 ```

+#### 2. Connected components/ Grid
+DFS

+323.Number of Connected Components in an Undirected Graph

+200.Number of Islands: Each time going into a land, dfs and mark all attaching land to water, keep a counter out of dfs.

+547.Friend Circles

-# Prims and Kruskal
+#### 3. Prims and Kruskal
-# Dijikstra
+#### 4. Dijikstra

 # Dijkstra on sparse graphs - Competitive Programming Algorithms
-# Number of Islands

-Each time going into a land, dfs to mark all attaching land to water, keep a counter out of dfs.

 # Friend Circles
 # Decode String

-# Clone Graph
+#### Clone Graph
 ```java
     public Node cloneGraph(Node node) {
         if (node == null)